speechbrain/speechbrain/recipes/LibriSpeech/ASR/transducer/README.md

 python train.py hparams/conformer_transducer.yaml
 ```

+We recommend training with `--precision=bf16` on supported GPUs (e.g. A100) for a significant speedup.
+`--precision=fp16` was found to be stable for this recipe but might lead to slightly worse model accuracy.
+Tweaking `max_batch_len` may also prove useful.

 # Librispeech Results

 Dev. clean is evaluated with Greedy Decoding while the test sets are using Greedy Decoding OR a RNNLM + Beam Search.